ploomber/contributing/contributing/review.md

 # Reviewing PRs

-## The first review should be throughout
+## The first review should be thorough

 The first review should be the most detailed one, so upcoming reviews become smaller and take less time.
 The only exception is when there's something